jmknoble/json-indent/tests/README.md

 to differ from the rules for the main code base.
 These rules can be configured in a [ruff.toml][] file at the top of the directory tree they apply to.

-See [ruff-doc-config][Ruff's configuration documentation] for more info.
+See [Ruff's configuration documentation][ruff-doc-config] for more info.

  [pyproject.toml]: ../pyproject.toml